ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 ## Troubleshooting

-Here are some of the more common issues that might crop up:
+Here are some of the more common issues that might crop up.

+Make sure you:

 - Login to FB using an account that has been added as an admin, developer or tester on the FB app dashboard.
-- Logout of FB via iOS settings prior to deploying the app.
+- Logout of FB via iOS settings or via facebook.com prior to deploying the app.
 - Check the bundle id on the FB dashboard matches that in Unity > Player Settings.
 - Changes on the FB dashboard may take time to propagate.